Military Voting

 Receiving Your Ballot

-You may receive your ballot by mail or by email/fax.
-If you wish to do so, notify your county auditor on your request and provide a valid email address or fax number.
+You may receive your ballot by mail, by email, or by fax.
+If you wish to receive it by email or fax, notify your county auditor on your request and provide a valid email address or fax number.

 Other Available Absentee Voting Alternatives